lrmantovani10/Outfit-Forecast-Frontend/app/testing/acceptance_tests.md

 5. Enable camera access
 6. Take a photo
 7. Click "Save"
+8. Set temperature range

 ##### Expected Result for Each Step:
 2. Opens Wardrobe View
 3. Opens Camera View
-4. Popup asks for camera permissions
+4. Popup asks for camera permissions (if the popup doesn't appear, you may need to go to your phone Settings and enable camera access)
 5. Phone camera opens
 6. An image is captured
 7. The image is saved to your wardrobe
+8. TempRange popup appears and asks you to set a min and max temp for the clothes

 ##### Desired End Outcome:
 * When a photo is taken, the image should be added to the gallery in Wardrobe View